Advertiser Disclosure

 What Features Should You Look for in a Travel Card?

 Not all travel cards are created equal, and what works brilliantly for a road warrior might be a waste for a once-a-year vacationer.
 Before you apply, think honestly about how you travel.
 Do you fly internationally?
 Stay at hotels often?
 Want lounge access, or is that just a nice-to-have?
-The answers will narrow your choices fast.
+The answers will narrow your choices fast — see what top travel cards are available now.
 Here are the four features worth paying attention to:

 Miles & Points